Waikato/wekaDeeplearning4j/docs/index.md

 ### CUDA 10.2 Support
 The new release of Deeplearning4j (`1.0.0-beta7`) now supports CUDA 10.2, so WekaDeeplearning4j has
  new installation packages for users with this CUDA version.

+The new release of DL4J has dropped support for CUDA 9.2, so this is also no longer supported in WekaDeeplearning4j.

 ## Citation